MiloBuwalda/uva-prog-c/40 Problem sets/20 Problem set 2/30 Hacker Edition.md

   questioning designs, as vulnerabilities (if not regrets) often result from poor ones.

+  If you’d like to play with the staff’s own implementation of `crack`, well, sorry!  :‐)  Where’d be the fun in that?

   Don’t forget to back up your files!

 [^6]: In fact, do bear in mind the policies at <http://www.fas-it.fas.harvard.edu/services/student/policies/rules_and_responsibilities>.